Acworth man charged with murder in convenience store robbery

 Whether the victim was a store employee or a customer was not immediately clear.

 The suspect in the shooting was identified from witness reports and surveillance footage as 59-year-old Marcus Bass, a city resident.
-Bass was arrested Thursday with assistance from the Cobb County Police Department, and has been charged with multiple offenses including murder and armed robbery.
+Bass was arrested Thursday with assistance from the Cobb County Sheriff's Office fugitive unit, and has been charged with multiple offenses including murder and armed robbery.

 Anyone with information about the killing is asked to contact investigators at 770-974-1232.